ArendJan/mirte_packer/readme.md

 # Build Mirte image using Packer

 ## Install
-run sudo `./packerInstall.sh` to download stuff
+run sudo `./packerInstall.sh` to download required packages.

 ## Build
 Run sudo `./packerBuild.sh` to build the image.
 Will take some time Put your local files in `git_local/` and they will be copied edit `settings.sh` to select features and extra scripts and edit `repos.yaml` to select the repositories/branches.

-## Build as workflow
+## Build as workflow in Docker
 Install [act](https://github.com/nektos/act) and run `./actBuild.sh`.
 It will run the workflows and copy the artifacts to `./artifacts/`.

 ## Shell to edit